pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/01-introduction.md

 <Alert title="Note" type="info">

 Support for Custom Upstreams requires that the externally hosted upstream repository is connected to the platform correctly.
 For details, see [Get Support](/guides/support/#custom-upstreams).
-Refer to [Composer Fundamentals and Workflows](/guides/composer) if you are considering a Composer based workflow.
+Refer to [Composer Fundamentals and Workflows](/guides/composer) if you are considering a Composer-based workflow.

 </Alert>

 ## More Resources

 - [Autopilot Product Page](https://pantheon.io/autopilot?docs)

 - [Autopilot Guide](/guides/autopilot/)

 - [Custom Upstreams Product Page](https://pantheon.io/upstreams)

 - [Custom Upstreams Guide](/guides/custom-upstream)